loujainbilal/MICB475_Team4/README.md

   - How to convert from TST or Excel --> TSV (Colombia data set) for data wrangling in R studio
   - How do you use GitHub lol
   - "Diabetes" vs "glycemic control" vs "pre-diabetes"
+      - Answer:
   - What's a good sample size for MICB 475?

 *Meeting Minutes*
+Texas
+- Number of prediabetics:
+- Number of non-prediabetic:

+Colombia
+- Number of prediabetics: 135
+- Number of non-prediabetic: 306

 Date: 14th Feb 2023